RaccoonlabDev/docs/doc/can_pwm/README.md

 # UAVCAN-PWM node

-UAVCAN-PWM node is dedicated for controlling servos and ESCs.
-It receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) UAVCAN messages from CAN bus and maps it into typical for servos and ESC controllers PWM signal.
+UAVCAN-PWM node is dedicated to controlling servos and ESCs.
+It receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) UAVCAN messages from the CAN bus and maps it into typical for servos and ESC controllers PWM signal.

-This node has 2 channels (A1 and A2) which are dedicated for direct connection with servos or ESC controllers.
+This node has 2 channels (A1 and A2) which are dedicated to direct connection with servos or ESC controllers.

-At that moment we have 3 types of such UAVCAN-PWM boards, so called `5A`, `Mini` and `Nano`.
+At that moment we have 3 types of such UAVCAN-PWM boards, the so-called `5A`, `Mini`, and `Nano`.
 They are illustrated below.

 ![scheme](can_pwm_nodes.png?raw=true "scheme")